ustasb/pandata/README.md

 ## Usage

-Pandata can be used as a library or command-line too
+Pandata can be used as a Ruby library or command-line tool.

+To identify a user, you must supply either an email address or a webname.

-But first, what's a **webname**?
-It's what Pandora uses internally to identify a user and remains constant even if the user ties a new email to their Pandora account.
+A **webname** is what Pandora uses to identify a user and it remains constant even if the user ties a new email to their Pandora account.
-To find yours, go to 'My Profile' and you'll see your webname in the URL:
+To find your webname, go to 'My Profile' and you'll see your webname in the URL.
+For example:

-pandora.com/profile/**webname**
+pandora.com/profile/\<my_webname\>

 ### As a Library

+First, create a new Pandata scraper for some user:

+    # Scraper.get takes either an email or webname.
+    scraper = Pandata::Scraper.get('john@example.com')

+Next, start scraping!

+    # Get only liked tracks
+    likes = scraper.likes :tracks

+    # Get all bookmarks (tracks and artists)
+    bookmarks = scraper.bookmarks :all

+    # Get all stations
+    stations = scraper.stations

+    # Get all followers
+    followers = scraper.followers

+Please see the documentation for more information.

 ### As a Command-Line Tool

-**Syntax:**

     pandata <email|webname> [options]

-The first argument can be either an email associated with a Pandora account, or a Pandora webname.
-A webname is what Pandora uses to identify a user and can be found in Pandora's URL: pandora.com/profile/\<my_webname\>

 **Examples:**